Breastfeeding

 Benefits for the mother include less blood loss following delivery, better contraction of the uterus, and a decreased risk of postpartum depression.
 Breastfeeding delays the return of menstruation, and in very specific circumstances, fertility, a phenomenon known as lactational amenorrhea.
 Long-term benefits for the mother include decreased risk of breast cancer, cardiovascular disease, diabetes, metabolic syndrome, and rheumatoid arthritis.
 Breastfeeding is less expensive than infant formula, but its impact on mothers' ability to earn an income is not usually factored into calculations comparing the two feeding methods.
-It is also common for women to experience generally manageable symptoms such as; vaginal dryness, De Quervain syndrome, cramping, mastitis, moderate to severe nipple pain and a general lack of bodily autonomy.
+It is also common for women to experience symptoms such as: vaginal dryness, De Quervain syndrome, cramping, mastitis, moderate to severe nipple pain, and a general lack of bodily autonomy.
 These symptoms generally peak at the start of breastfeeding but disappear or become considerably more manageable after the first few weeks.

-Feedings may last as long as 30–60 minutes each as milk supply develops and the infant learns the Suck-Swallow-Breathe pattern.
-However, as milk supply increases and the infant becomes more efficient at feeding, the duration of feeds may shorten.
-Older children may feed less often.
+Each feeding may last as long as 30–60 minutes, as milk supply develops and the infant learns the Suck-Swallow-Breathe pattern.
+However, as milk supply increases and the infant becomes more efficient at feeding, the duration of feeds may shorten to as little as 5-10 minutes per breast.
+While newborns and young babies feed 8-12 times per 24 hours, older infants may feed less often.
 When direct breastfeeding is not possible, expressing or pumping to empty the breasts can help mothers avoid plugged milk ducts and breast infection, maintain their milk supply, resolve engorgement, and provide milk to be fed to their infant at a later time.
 Medical conditions that do not allow breastfeeding are rare.
 Mothers who take certain recreational drugs should not breastfeed, however, most medications are compatible with breastfeeding.
 Available evidence indicates that it is unlikely that COVID-19 can be transmitted through breast milk.
 Smoking tobacco and consuming limited amounts of alcohol or coffee are not reasons to avoid breastfeeding.
+Mercury in fish is an important consideration for breastfeeding parents.
+Though fish can be a good protein source, fish also contain mercury, which can be harmful.
+The concentration of mercury varies by fish species.

+In addition to increased fluid intake, breastfeeding parents need additional calories to support milk production.
+This is estimated to be upwards of 300 calories per day.